southcarolinaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 If the ticket does not require a court appearance, then you can pay the fine

-• Online: on the South Carolina official judicial website
+• Online: On the South Carolina official judicial website

-• In-Person: at the office of the clerk of the court, of the court to which your case was assigned
+• In-Person: At the office of the clerk of the court, of the court to which your case was assigned

 How Do I Find South Carolina Traffic Court Records?

 Additionally, publicly available records may be accessible from some third-party websites.
 These websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching a specific or multiple records.
-To find a record using the search engines on these sites, interested parties must provide:
+To find a record using the search engines on these sites, interested parties may be required to provide:

 • The name of someone involved, providing it is not a juvenile

-• The assumed location of the record in question such as a city, county, or state name
+• The assumed location of the record in question, such as a city, county, or state name

-Third-party sites are not government-sponsored websites, and record availability may differ from official channels.
+Third-party sites are not government-sponsored websites; record availability may differ from official channels.

 What information is required to obtain South Carolina Traffic Court Records?